LOOKING FOR SOMETHING?

 Lab Technician at work

-Now that you have your sample in a proper container, zip lock bag or film container you now have our chain of custody to fill out.
+» Now that you have your sample in a proper container, zip lock bag or film container: please download, print and complete our Chain of Custody.

-Fill out the highlighted areas and sign the bottom.
-You can now either send in your sample by mail or bring it to our office.
-If you bring your sample in you can fill out the chain of custody here.
+» You can now either send in your sample by mail or bring it to our office with the Chain of Custody.

-One of our asbestos technicians will then analyze your sample/s.
+» One of our asbestos technicians will then analyze your sample(s) and email the official report with results to you.

 ASBESTOS | TESTING PRICES